Lemon Law in New YorkGet detailed Vehicle History Report in 3 Easy Steps

 New York also has a Used Car Lemon Law for cars older than that or with more miles under their tires.
-Under the Used Car Lemon Law, vehicles older than two years or with more than 18,000 miles on the odometer that come from a dealer must have a warranty if they cost more than $1,500 or have been driven fewer than 100,000 miles.
+Under the Used Car Lemon Law, vehicles older than 2 years or with more than 18,000 miles on the odometer that come from a dealer must have a warranty if they cost $1,500 or more and have been driven fewer than 100,000 miles.

-This law gives the consumer the right to receive the necessary repairs free if the problem is covered under the new-car warranty and is reported before the car is two years old or passes the 18,000-mile mark.
+This law gives the consumer the right to receive the necessary repairs free if the problem is covered under the new-car warranty and is reported before the car is 2 years old or passes 18,000 miles.

-If the dealer can't fix the defect after four tries, or if you haven't been able to drive the car for 30 or more days because of the issue, you are then entitled to either a replacement vehicle or a refund of your purchase price―your choice.
+If the dealer can't fix the defect after 4 attempts, or if you haven't been able to drive the car for 30 days or more because of the issue, you are then entitled to either a replacement vehicle or a refund of your purchase price―your choice.

 The defect must also substantially impair the value of the vehicle to the consumer to qualify under this law.
 If you opt for a refund, the manufacturer may adjust the amount based on how many miles of service you did get from the car.

 This law covers leased vehicles as well; you're entitled to a refund of the down payment plus the lease payments you made, minus any service fees charged as part of the lease agreement.

 What If a Dealer Refuses to Repair the Car?